 That’s because cash back rewards cards generally top out at 2% for non-category purchases (like taxes), and the return on points cards is similar.
 In those cases, you’d merely offset the credit card fee.

-The Citi® Double Cash Card - 18 month BT offer (Review), one of the best flat-rate cards, provides 2% back for every purchase (1% on purchases, and 1% on payments).
+As mentioned above, the Citi® Double Cash Card – 18 month BT offer (Review), one of the best flat-rate cards, provides 2% back for every purchase (1% on purchases, and 1% on payments).
 If you use it to pay through Pay1040.com, you’ll get a 0.03% cash back equivalent, after the 1.87% fee — which is inconsequential, but better than paying a fee.

 When it comes to point cards, returns will vary depending on how you redeem the points.
 If you use the Chase Sapphire Preferred® Card (Review), for example, you’ll get 1X point per dollar when paying your taxes.
 If you can redeem those points for $0.02 each — by transferring to a travel partner — you’ll get the equivalent of 2% cash back, thereby offsetting the payment processing fee.